ascendancyy/praxis/README.md

 ## Installation

-### Using Package Control

-Coming soon (I hope).
+If you're going to install with Git or manually you will need to open up your `Packages` directory by going to: `Preferences -> Browse Packages...`.

 ### Using Git

-If you're a git user, you can install the theme and keep up to date by cloning the repo directly into your `Packages` directory.

-You can locate your `Packages` directory by going to: `Preferences -> Browse Packages...`.

 While inside the `Packages` directory, clone the theme repository using the command below: